MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/walkthrough-creating-and-interacting-odata-v4-bound-action.md

    outParam := inParam + ' Completed';
     ```

-8. You can now issue a post request on the URI to the **Example** function, for example, bu using the following URI:
+8. You can now issue a post request on the URI to the **Example** function, for example, by using the following URI:
    ```
-   http://localhost:7047/Navision_NAV/ODataV4/Company('CRONUS International Ltd.')/SalesInvoice('Invoice', '103004')/NAV.Example
+   http://localhost:7048/DynamicsNAV110/ODataV4/Company('CRONUS International Ltd.')/SalesInvoice('Invoice', '103004')/NAV.Example
    ```

-   And, using the following code as the JSON body:
+   And using the following code as the JSON body:
    ```
    {
        "inParam": "Hello World"